ouseful-oer/openlearn-molworld/molworld_00_03.md

 >The atomic number of silicon is 14.
 Write down the electronic configuration of the silicon atom.

-1s22s22p63s23p2.
+1s<sup xmlns:str="http://exslt.org/strings">2</sup>2s<sup xmlns:str="http://exslt.org/strings">2</sup>2p<sup xmlns:str="http://exslt.org/strings">6</sup>3s<sup xmlns:str="http://exslt.org/strings">2</sup>3p<sup xmlns:str="http://exslt.org/strings">2</sup>.
 <!--ENDSAQ-->
 This is established as follows.
 Assign the fourteen electrons in the silicon atom to the sub-shells in Figure 21.
 The 1s and 2s levels on the left can each take two electrons.
 The next highest level is 2p and this sub-shell is filled by the next six electrons.
 The 3s sub-shell then takes another two electrons and the thirteenth and fourteenth electrons go into the sub-shell of next highest energy, which is 3p.

 Notice that the value of *n* for the outermost shell of the electronic configuration of the silicon atom is three.
 This outer shell contains four electrons, two of which are in an s sub-shell, and two in a p sub-shell.
-We say, therefore, that the outer electronic configuration of the silicon atom is of the type s2p2.
+We say, therefore, that the outer electronic configuration of the silicon atom is of the type s<sup xmlns:str="http://exslt.org/strings">2</sup>p<sup xmlns:str="http://exslt.org/strings">2</sup>.

 ## 3.3 Electronic configurations and the Periodic Table